surface-dot-dev/postgres/ui/README.md

 };

 /**
- * Props for a PostgresDataTable component that displays static data */ type PostgresDataTableStaticProps = {
+ * Props for a PostgresDataTable component that displays
-  /**
+ * static data ("static" mode)
-   * Specifies this table will use static data provided via props */
+ */
-  mode: 'static';
+type PostgresDataTableStaticProps = {
   /**
    * Never used in static mode - no Data Source needed */